c-ware/civs/README.md

 ```

 Now, place the HTML, CSS, and compiled CGI binary files into `/srv/http/civs`,
 and browse to your server's address.
-You may want to rename `civs_menu.html` to
+You can rename `civs_menu.html` to
 `index.html` if you have directory browsing disabled.
-This can be done automatically
+If you renamed `civs_menu.html`, you will need to update the links
+on ALL of the pages, some of which are CGI-generated.
+It is recommended that you do NOT
-with `make install`.
+rename it.
+You can automate the install using `make install`.

 ## Loading images
 Place some images into `/srv/http/civs/gallery`.
 You will most likely want to run